 2. Feedback is Golden

 No matter how big or small your accounting firm is, you want to remain client-centered.
-Consider your clients wants, needs and desires as you productize your services.No matter how big or small your #accounting firm is, you want to remain client-centered.
-Consider your clients needs, wants and desires as you productize your services.
+Consider your clients wants, needs and desires as you package your accounting services.No matter how big or small your #accounting firm is, you want to remain client-centered.
+Consider your clients needs, wants and desires as you package your accounting services.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 A difference exists between the three:

 - Needs.
 What tool, process or service does your client need, although they may not ask for it?
 These items are necessary to get the job done.
 Consider the reports, practical work or information your clients require.

 - Wants.
 What services do your clients commonly request?
 Consider wants as something that isn’t absolutely necessary, but it will make things easier.
 For example, if you offer bookkeeping services they will also want tax-related services and QuickBooks training.
 Adding these services to your packages would solve a specific problem and attract a certain type of client.